ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   3. construct SQL query statement using table class object with query() applied to session object
   4. apply imported loading method passing either collections or many-to-one object as parameter
   5. iterate the result set depending on the structure of it
+- how to use ORM to interact with mapped class that refer to other objects?
+- how to create two tables with many-to-many relationship established using ORM?
+  1. create an association table using Table(), declarative base metabase object
+  2. pass column names, foreign key constraints, and primary_key as parameters to this table
+  3. create a parent table including a collection attribute defined using relationship() to establish one-to-many
+  4. passing the child table name, secondary, back_populates parameters to relationship() establishing bi-directional between parent and child tables
+  5. create a child table including a collection attribute defined using relationship() to establish one-to-many
+  6. passing the parent name, secondary , back_populates parameters to relationship() to establish one-to-many
+  7. using backref parameter in relationship() to automatically establish reverse relationship instead of secondary
+- how to persist and load relationships with many-to-many relational tables?

 ------------